ikergarcia1996/OpusMT-TranslateDatasets/README.md

 # OpusMT: Translate Datasets
 [Opus-MT](https://github.com/Helsinki-NLP/Opus-MT) provides pre-trained translation systems for a huge amount of languages.
 This is a very valuable resource for the research community.
 However OpusMT architecture is not ideal for translating large texts or datasets.
-This changes that allowing translating a large text file with just one command!!
+This script changes that allowing translating a large text file with just one command!!

 # Simplified Installation
 ## Install Marian